Br0kenSilos/trilium-instance-name-on-browser-tab/README.md

 #run=frontendStartup
 ```

-Users should follow this exact method — copy/pasting the text does **not** create a real attribute.
+For best results, users should follow this exact method — copy/pasting the text might **not** create a real attribute.

 ### 5. Hard refresh the browser